peteroupc/html3dutil/doc/Semantic.md

 <a name='Semantic.COLOR'></a>
 ### Semantic.COLOR (constant)

-Attribute semantic for a color.
+"color": Attribute semantic for a color.
 In general, each color consists of three components.

 <a name='Semantic.CUSTOM'></a>